juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 ### Atomic metadata operation

-A metadata operation in Alluxio consists two steps: the first step is to modify the state of Alluxio master, the second step is to send request to UFS.
-From which we can see that the metadata operation isn't atomic.
-The state is unpredictable when the operation is executing or falls into any failures.
-Alluxio requires UFS to implement metadata operations, for example rename file operation will become copy and delete operations.
+A metadata operation in Alluxio consists of two steps: the first step is to modify the state of Alluxio master, and the second step is to send request to UFS.
+Thus, we can see that the metadata operation isn't atomic.
+The state is unpredictable when the operation is being executed or any failures happen.
+Alluxio requires UFS to implement metadata operations, for example, rename file operation will become copy and delete operations.

 Thanks to [Redis transaction](https://redis.io/topics/transactions), **most of the metadata operations of JuiceFS are atomic**, e.g. rename file, delete file, rename directory.
 You don't have to worry about the consistency and performance.

 ### Consistency

 Alluxio loads metadata from the UFS as needed.
 It doesn't have information about UFS at startup.
-By default, Alluxio expects that all modifications on UFS are done through Alluxio.
-If changes on UFS are made directly, you'll need to sync metadata between Alluxio and UFS either manually or periodically.
-As ["Atomic metadata operation"](#atomic-metadata-operation) section says, the two steps of metadata operation may result in inconsistency.
+By default, Alluxio expects that all modifications on UFS are completed through Alluxio.
+If changes are made directly on UFS, you'll need to sync metadata between Alluxio and UFS either manually or periodically.
+As we have mentioned in ["Atomic metadata operation"](#atomic-metadata-operation) section, the two-step metadata operation may result in inconsistency.

-JuiceFS provides strong consistency for both metadata and data. **The metadata service of JuiceFS is the single source of truth, not a mirror of UFS.** The metadata service doesn't rely on object storage to obtain metadata.
-Object storage just be treated as an unlimited block storage.
-There isn't any inconsistency between JuiceFS and object storage.
+JuiceFS provides strong consistency for both metadata and data. **The metadata service of JuiceFS is the single source of truth, not a mirror of UFS.** The metadata service doesn't rely on object storage to obtain metadata, and object storage is just treated as unlimited block storage.
+Thus, there will not be any inconsistency between JuiceFS and object storage.

 ### Data compression